V9N1/Pacman-Game/README.md

-**Pac‑Man Game**
-A browser‑based Pac‑Man implementation developed using HTML, CSS, and JavaScript.
-The project is contained within a single file, making it easy to run, share, and extend.
-It includes multiple AI modes, adjustable difficulty settings, configurable ghost behavior, and optional audio and speech feedback.

-**Features**
+🟡 Pac‑Man Game
+A single‑file Pac‑Man experience built with pure HTML, CSS, and JavaScript — no frameworks, no installs, just classic arcade chaos running right in your browser.

+This version isn’t just a clone.
+It’s a playground.
+You get AI‑powered ghosts, multiple difficulty modes, dynamic mazes, speech feedback, and even experimental reinforcement learning hooks.

+If Pac‑Man had a “Director’s Cut,” this would be it.

+⭐ Features That Make This Pac‑Man Different
-Difficulty Levels
+🎮 Difficulty Levels
-The game provides three difficulty options—Easy, Medium, and High—each modifying core gameplay parameters such as:
+Choose your vibe:

+Easy — chill maze cruising

+Medium — classic arcade feel

+High — ghosts have gym memberships

+Each difficulty adjusts:

-Player and ghost movement speed
+Player speed

-Scoring multipliers
+Ghost speed

 Power pellet duration

+Score multipliers

-Maze layout complexity
+Maze layout

-**Pac‑Man AI Modes**
-Several AI modes are available for automated gameplay or experimentation:
+🤖 Pac‑Man AI Modes
+Let Pac‑Man play himself — or watch him panic.

-Random
+Random — chaos mode

-Dot‑seeking
+Dot‑seeking — productivity mode

-Ghost‑avoiding
+Ghost‑avoiding — survival mode

-A\* pathfinding
+A\* — pathfinding like a tiny yellow GPS

-Rule‑based (default)
+Rule‑based — classic behavior

-Reinforcement learning (placeholder)
+Reinforcement learning (placeholder) — future robot overlord

-Ghost Configuration
+👻 Adjustable Ghost Count
-Users may select between 1 and 5 ghosts, each represented by classic character names:
+Pick between 1–5 ghosts, each with their classic personalities:
-Blinky, Pinky, Inky, Clyde, and Sue.
+Blinky, Pinky, Inky, Clyde, Sue

-****Core Gameplay Elements****
-Classic maze layouts tailored to difficulty
+🍒 Classic Mechanics

-Power pellets enabling temporary ghost capture
+Power pellets that flip the hunter/hunted dynamic

+Score tracking

-On‑screen score and status indicators
+On‑screen status messages

-Start, win, and loss overlays
+Start / Win / Loss overlays

-Basic sound effects via AudioContext
+Sound effects via AudioContext

-Optional speech output using speechSynthesis
+Optional speech via speechSynthesis

-Keyboard controls: Arrow keys, WASD, and R to restart
+Keyboard controls: Arrow keys, WASD, R to restart

-****How to Run****
+🚀 How to Run
-Save the game file as pacman.html.
+Save the game file as pacman.html

-Place it in a folder (e.g., pacman-game/).
+Put it in a folder (e.g., pacman-game/)

-Open pacman.html in any modern browser (Chrome, Firefox, Edge, etc.).
+Open it in any modern browser: Chrome, Firefox, Edge, etc.

-Use the interface controls to adjust:
+Use the controls at the top to change:

 Difficulty